Teacher Certification Program

 Teacher Certification Program Curriculum

-The Teacher Certification Program is offered in a cohort-based format in which a core group of approximately 20 students work collaboratively through each of the courses in sequence.
+The Teacher Certification Program is offered in a cohort-based format in which a core group of students work collaboratively through each of the courses in sequence.
 Within the final semester, students will complete a full-time, 12-week student-teaching practicum and a two-week intercultural immersion practicum.
 Cohorts begin in August and February.

-Post-Baccalaureate Secondary Certification
+Post-Baccalaureate Teacher Certification

-Students with a bachelor’s degree may complete the Teacher Certification Program (TCP) as a post-baccalaureate teacher candidate.
-Teacher candidates pursuing the K-8 Elementary Education endorsement complete the prerequisite courses, content area requirements, and cohort courses outlined for the Teacher Certification Program Cohort – Elementary Certification.
+Teacher candidates pursuing the K-8 Elementary Education endorsement complete the pre-cohort courses, content area requirements, and cohort courses outlined for the Teacher Certification Program Cohort – Elementary Certification.
 Secondary certification with a content-area endorsement may be pursued by any post-baccalaureate teacher candidate with a bachelor’s degree and significant coursework in the content area in which they intend to teach.
 Secondary endorsements will be determined through a transcript review by the TCP Director and Assistant Director.
 The transcript review may identify additional content area courses that must be completed for secondary endorsement eligibility.

 Requirements for TCP-Secondary Cert (33)